tjira/acorn/README.md

 ### Downloading Release

 You can download the latest release [here](https://github.com/tjira/acorn/releases/latest).
-The release is a dependency free binary compiled against the musl C library, so it sould run on any relatively modern linux system without any additional libraries.
+The release is a dependency-free binary compiled against the musl C library, so it should run on any relatively modern linux system without any additional libraries.
 If you are encountering `illegal instruction` errors using the binary, it is likely that your CPU does not support the optimizations used in the binary.
 In that case, you have to compile the project from source.

 ### Compilation